XRPLF/sFieldRegistry/README.md

 ## Bump Script

-You can use the bump script if you already have the definitions file or a rippled build
+You can use the bump script if you already have the definitions file or a rippled build.
+The script will merge your definition with this repo.

 python3 bump.py | action | name | path

 - `python3 bump.py definitions Hooks ./definitions.json`
 - `python3 bump.py rippled Hooks ./rippled`

-> This will update the `README.md` and the `map.json` file.
+If you would like to know what sfields your rippled build is missing then run with:

+- `IS_DEBUG=True python3 bump.py definitions Hooks ./rippled`

 ## UINT16
 Type 1